openaudible/openaudible_docker/README.md

 ## TODO items
 * Perhaps experiment with Ubuntu Kiosk Mode, to disable terminal, su, etc?
 * lock down "su" root ability (change root password?)
-* Document how to access the "config" volume so you can access any converted books from the host machine.

 ## Notes
 * This is experimental and unsupported.
 We hope some people find it useful.